Understanding Ground Penetrating Radar Applications

 When I left university I was rather excited about entering the world with my piece of paper.
 This degree showed I was trained in a specific field and was smart enough to know what I was talking about.
 At times, when around non-university graduates, I felt quite smug knowing I had something they didn’t.
 It was only when my boyfriend would come home and talk about his work as a geologist, or rather a geologist’s assistant, that I felt insanely ‘dumb’.

-While I knew about Freud and Kinney, he knew about seismology and ground penetrating radars.
+While I knew about Freud and Kinney, he knew about seismology and ground penetrating radar.
 He would sit at the table and explain these procedures to me in simple words, making me gaze in awe and loathing at his coolness.
 The ground penetrating radar was so intriguing.

 This ground penetrating radar (GPR) is, as the name suggests, a means of penetrating the ground with several radars to determine whether or not an object is buried underneath the stone, ice or other structures.
 It also identifies any alterations in the material, and any voids or cracks.